Solitar7/cse15l-lab-reports/report2/lab-report-2-week-4.md

 Third symptom below:
 ![third symptom](symptom3.png)

 This is caused by the bracket and the parenthesis are not adjacent.
 So I change the code and check whether the closeBracket is just before the openParen.
 If it is, get the link.
+If it is not, continue to the next loop with currentIndex go to openBracket + 1 in order to get the next openBracket.